It occurs when an internal part of the body pushes through a weakness in the muscle or surrounding tissue wall.

 You or your child should be able to go home the same day the operation is performed, but you may feel a little irritated and uncomfortable while you recover.

 Strenuous activities will have to be limited for a few weeks after the operation, and a week or two is often recommended outside of school or work.
-Most people can return to all their normal activities within a month of surgery.
+Most people can return to normal activities within a month of surgery.

 Is there any risk of surgery?

-Complications of an umbilical hernia repair are uncommon, but may include:
+Complications of an umbilical hernia repair are uncommon but may include:

 - The wound becomes infected and needs antibiotics.